 \section{A Hybrid Genetic Algorithm with Type-Aware Chromosomes}

-In this section, we will describe the structure of our genetic algorithm, provide the local search methods, expound on our dynamic programming technique, and introduce our strategy for escaping local optima.
+In this section, we describe the structure of our GA, provide the local search \bluenote{neighborhoods}, expound our DP technique, and introduce our strategy for escaping local optima.

-The algorithm we propose is a hybrid genetic algorithm (HGA) similar to \citet{vidal2012hybrid} in terms of its basic construction.
-We search for both feasible and infeasible solutions stored in two sub-populations.
-Additionally, we take advantage of the contribution each individual provides to the diversity of the gene pool rather than only considering the cost of the solution. \citet{ha2020hybrid} also employs this structure for solving FSTSP but uses a completely different representation of solutions and fitness evaluation technique from ours, as explained in Section \ref{sec:lit}.
+The algorithm we propose is a HGA similar to \citet{vidal2012hybrid} in terms of its basic construction.
+We search for both feasible and infeasible solutions stored in two \bluenote{or three} subpopulations.
+Additionally, we take advantage of the contribution each individual provides to the diversity of the gene pool rather than only considering the cost of the solution. \citet{ha2020hybrid} also employ this structure for solving FSTSP but \bluenote{use} a completely different representation of solutions and fitness evaluation technique from ours, as it will be explained in Section \ref{DP}.

 Algorithm \ref{alg:GA} displays our HGA's general structure.